Iran’s Rouhani warns US over ‘threatening language’

 “This turnout is a response to false remarks by the new rulers in the White House and the people are telling the world through their presence that the Iranian people must be spoken to with respect,” Rouhani said.

-“Iranians will make those using threatening language against this nation regret it.”
+“Iranians will make those using threatening language against this nation regret it.”—Agencies